Words of Gold: Gameplay

+Illusion letters are purple tiles on which a new letter is displayed every round.
 Boosters include Hints (shows a word), Shuffle (reorders all words), Wand (changes letter to a blue or green colored letter), Hammer (clears a piece from the board), and Rainbow (all colored words explode).
 Extra Moves or Extra Time can also be acquired through in-app purchases.

-In-app Purchases

 The game is primarily monetized through in-app purchases (through Facebook credits).

-Players begin with five "lives", which are lost whenever the player fails a level, a common feature in Cupcake’s games.
+Players begin with five "lives", which are lost whenever the player fails a level, a common feature in Cupcake's games.
 When they run out of lives, users can send requests to their Facebook friends for more lives, wait for them to replenish themselves (a life is restored every thirty minutes), and/or purchase them.
 At certain points of the game, primarily at the start of new "episodes", users must also either purchase or receive a request from at least three friends before they may access the next set of levels.

-The game also includes in-game advertisements to monetize users that choose to play for free.
-The game includes freemium content similar to the likes of Candy Crush.
+The game includes in-game advertisements to monetize users that choose to play for free.

-Passing Episodes

 Once all levels in an episode are completed, the next episode (starting at episode 2) is locked and the player must either get three friends on Facebook to send them "tickets" to unlock the next episode.
 It can also be unlocked directly through the in-game store.
 Other than waiting for the time period until mystery quests are available, using in-app purchases is the only way to unlock episodes.

-Story
+The game adds new levels and episodes in its updates.
+In July 2015 it reached 200 levels.

+Plot

-Throughout the game, the player solves puzzles to help the six colorful tamarins defeat the Evil Owls.
+The player solves puzzles to help the six colorful tamarins defeat the Evil Owls.

 Reception

 Words of Gold has over 150 thousand players and around 5,000 active players every day.
 The game received particular mention in Brazilian media due to its popularity in the country.
-Cupcake Entertainment, the developer of the game, is a Brazilian company.

-Prequel
+Sequel

-In October 2013, a prequel titled Letters of Gold was soft-launched by Cupcake Entertainment.
-The game has a similar design but different gameplay mechanics, bringing its challenges to a word puzzle engine similar to Candy Crush.
+In October 2013, a sequel titled Letters of Gold was soft-launched by Cupcake Entertainment.
+The game has a similar design but different gameplay mechanics, bringing its challenges to a word puzzle engine similar to Candy Crush Saga.
 As of September 2015, there are 440 Letters of Gold levels.
 Its mobile version is reportedly under development.